camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/deploy.md

 #### Optional: Configure external database

 Web Modeler requires a PostgreSQL database as persistent data storage (other database systems are currently not supported).
-By default, a new PostgreSQL instance will be installed as part of the Helm release (using the [PostgreSQL Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/postgresql) by Bitnami as a dependency).
+By default, a new PostgreSQL instance is installed as part of the Helm release (using the [PostgreSQL Helm chart](https://github.com/bitnami/charts/tree/main/bitnami/postgresql) by Bitnami as a dependency).
-Alternatively, you can configure a connection to an (existing) external database:
+Alternatively, you can configure a connection to an existing external database:

 ```yaml
 web-modeler: